swdayu/howtos/android/auto/README.md

           androidTestCompile 'com.android.support.test.uiautomator:uiautomator-v18:2.1.2'
         }

-- to set `AndroidJUnitRunner` as the default test instrumentation runner in Gradle project, specify this dependency in your `build.gradle` file
+- To set `AndroidJUnitRunner` as the default test instrumentation runner in Gradle project, specify this dependency in your `build.gradle` file

         android {
           defaultConfig {